Juniper/apstrahub-configpack-STIG-disable-unused-interfaces/pack/README.md

-# example
+# STIG-disable-unused-interfaces

-This pack is primarily a template intended to help pack publishers put together their own packs and pack release workflows.

-It a simple example which creates a single _configlet_ in the Apstra global catalog.
+This pack deploys a configlet which puts unused interfaces into a dedicaetd VLAN and disables them.